equivalent/equivalent.github.io/_posts/article/2022-01-15-order-attachments-in-rails-activestorage-has_many_attached.md

 ...we can store the ids `[1,2,3]` in any order we want see them appear in e.g.: `[3,1,2]`

-Assuming we use **PostgreSQL database** lets add a `json` field to our database which defalts to empty Array
+Assuming we use **PostgreSQL database** lets add a `json` field to our database which defalts to an empty Array

 ```ruby
 class AddOrderedPictureIdsToEntries < ActiveRecord::Migration[6.1]